kimdoh/id_proto/week1/serveraccess.md

 After a short delay, introduction text shows up along with a new prompt.
 Your terminal is now controlling a computer somewhere else in the world!

 `ubuntu@ip-172-31-2-29:~$`

+We can now move on to [setting up software](lampinstall.md) on the server.